-In the event that members of a quartet collectively hold memberships in chapters in more than one district, the quartet must notify the Society Contest and Judging office prior to September 1 each year of the district it chooses to represent and in which it will compete.

-Such selection will be binding for a full year, and the quartet may not compete in any contest in any other district during that year except as provided below.
+In the event that members of a quartet collectively hold memberships in chapters in more than one district, the quartet must notify the Society Headquarters (Customer Service) on its initial registration of the district it chooses to represent and in which it will compete.
+Should it wish to change home district, the quartet must notify the Society Headquarters (Customer Service) prior to September 1 each year of the district it chooses to represent and in which it will compete.
+Such selection will be binding for a full year (September-August), and the quartet may not compete in any contest in any other district during that year except as provided below.